canh25xp/GraduationThesis/OUTLINES.md

 ### 5.2.2 Solution

-We addressed this challenge by implementing **two system combination methods**: **ESC (Edit-based System Combination)** and **MEMT (Multi-Engine Machine Translation)**.
+I addressed this challenge by implementing **two system combination methods**: **ESC (Edit-based System Combination)** and **MEMT (Multi-Engine Machine Translation)**.
 ESC formulates the combination task as a binary classification problem, while MEMT aligns and combines outputs from multiple models based on token alignment.
 Both methods were integrated into the application layer of GecWeb, allowing users to select their preferred combination method.

 The integration of multiple GEC models was achieved by designing a **ModelSelector** class that manages the selection and interaction of the models.
 This class ensures that the outputs from different models are processed and combined efficiently, as described in Section 4.1.3.